Cauayan Bucket List: Best Tourist Attractions In Cauayan City, Isabela, Philippines

-Cauayan is a third-class city in Isabela, Philippines with a population of only 129, 523 people as of 2015.
-It was founded on September 8, 1739, and was the first townsite of the province.
+Cauayan is a third-class city in Isabela, Philippines, with only 129 523 people as of 2015.
+It was founded on September 8, 1739, and was the first town site of the province.
 It was famous in the Spanish regime as a part of the tobacco industry and the heart of the economy of the province due to being bordered by 7 towns.

-The city has a domestic airport which serves as the gateway for international cargo and local flights.
-The tourism of Cauayan City is beginning to pick up its pace and tourists are now curious to find about what this part of Isabela has in store.
-The influence of the Spaniards that made the city rich with history as well as the local and the unmatched beauty of Cauayan make it worthy of your next vacation escapade.
+The city has a domestic airport that serves as the gateway for international cargo and local flights.
+The tourism of Cauayan City is beginning to pick up its pace, and tourists are now curious to find out what this part of Isabela has in store.
+The influence of the Spaniards that made the city rich with history and the local and the unmatched beauty of Cauayan make it worthy of your next vacation escapade.

-Heres our Top 8 best things to do in Cauayan City in Isabela.
+Heres are our Top 8 best things to do in Cauayan City in Isabela.

 Attend Gawagaway-yan Festival

 It’s time to appreciate a bountiful harvest and celebrate the ethnolinguistic groups of Cauayan.
-The festival is a two-week long event which commemorates its cityhood and honors the fruits of hard labor and the people there.
-During the festival, tourists can attend the thanksgiving mass or watch street dancing, free concerts and the battle of the bands.
-They also hold sports event and agro-trade fairs which showcase what Cauayan’s agricultural resources are.
+A festival is a two-week-long event that commemorates its cityhood and honors the fruits of hard labor and the people there.
+During the festival, tourists can attend the thanksgiving mass or watch street dancing, free concerts, and the battle of the bands.
+They also hold sports events and agro-trade fairs, which showcase what Cauayan’s agricultural resources are.

 Visit Dacuycuy Farm and Buy Local Products

 Dacuycuy Farm lets visitors have an in-depth learning experience of the first prawn hatchery farm of the region.
 One of the things to learn is how giant water prawns are produced and harvested.
-Aside from finding out about the process, this farm located in Barangay Sillawit houses many kinds of ornamental plants, green Philippines coconut tree, and other fruits.
+Aside from finding out about the process, this farm located in Barangay Sillawit houses many ornamental plants, green Philippines coconut trees, and other fruits.

 Go to Cauayan City Showroom

-The city of Cauayan hosts a number of trees including bamboo and other native trees.
-It also has a rich agricultural soil that gives many copious harvests.
+The city of Cauayan hosts several trees, including bamboo and other native trees.
+It also has rich agricultural soil that gives many copious harvests.
 It’s where the locals get their materials to manufacture their artisan products like corn husk bags, furniture, wooden products, native bags, and other native souvenirs.
 Visitors can check these out at the Go Negosyo Center.

 Visit the Mushroom Center

-Founded in 2008, the Mushroom Center is the city’s answer to have a product that’s Cauayan’s very own.
-The center grows several kinds of mushrooms like oyster mushrooms, straw mushrooms, and Ganoderma mushrooms.
-The center gives tour on the cultivation and other processes of mushroom handling.
+Founded in 2008, the Mushroom Center is the city’s answer to having a product that’s Cauayan’s very own.
+The Center grows several kinds of mushrooms like oyster mushrooms, straw mushrooms, and Ganoderma mushrooms.
+The Center gives a tour of the cultivation and other processes of mushroom handling.
 Visitors can try the Center’s many dishes like mushroom tempura and mushroom spring rolls using the mushrooms they raise.

 Go to Hacienda de San Luis

-Hacienda de San Luis used to be a real hacienda during the Spanish colonial period which is now a destination for indoor and outdoor activities.
+Hacienda de San Luis used to be a real hacienda during the Spanish colonial period, which is now a destination for indoor and outdoor activities.
 It was opened in 2015 and caters to history buffs and adrenaline junkies.
-The place is the go to place for groups of people like friends and families and even couples.
+The place is the go-to place for groups of people like friends and families and even couples.
 The tour of the hacienda can transport visitors to Cauayan City in 1740.
-It also offers fantastic views of Cagayan River.
+It also offers fantastic views of the Cagayan River.
 The museum inside the hacienda displays learning materials about the production of tobacco in the older days.
-Eco-tourism Park which is inside the hacienda is where adventure lovers can go wall climbing, rappelling, and zipline which is 250-meter long and 30-feet high zipline.
+Eco-tourism Park, which is inside the hacienda, is where adventure lovers can go wall climbing, rappelling, and zipline, the 250-meter long and 30-feet high zipline.